-With quinoa as the meat substitute, sweet potato as the binder and a garlic/herb mixture as the flavorful accent, this vegan burger is perfect for sinking your teeth into.
+With quinoa as the meat substitute, sweet potato as the binder and a garlic/herb mixture as the flavorful accent, this gluten free burger is perfect for sinking your teeth into.

 Recipe: Gluten-Free Quinoa Burgers

 Serving size: 123g

 Servings per recipe: 7

 - 2 Cup red quinoa, cooked and unrinsed

 - Butter or oil for sautéing